 Our security professionals have a written methodology that is constantly updated with new techniques and vulnerabilities.
 The attack scenario often begins with passive probing to provide a map of the target network, and then progressively escalates.
 Configuration weaknesses and vulnerable systems are exploited to gain unauthorized or privileged system access.
 Throughout the test, ISSLOB works with you to identify appropriate target systems and to keep you up to date on the attack's progress.
 A brief summary re-port provided on the last day of testing identifies all discovered vulnerabilities and the affected systems.

-IBC’s Penetration Testing team can perform a realistic hands-on simulated attack of your network and applications.
+OCIO’s Penetration Testing team can perform a realistic hands-on simulated attack of your network and applications.
 We will not only find out where the holes in your systems are, we will also determine how good your current intrusion monitoring devices are at recognizing and re-porting the attack.
 With the results of our tests and recommendations, you can optimize your agency’s security stance and be confident that your network will resist malicious intrusions.
 We don't just identify problems-we help define a solution balanced around your business objectives.

 No separate contract is required.